-Amid the daily planning for breakfast, lunch and dinner, the humble snack is often overlooked.
-Though frequent snacking can interfere with appetites at mealtime, healthy, well-timed snacks can sustain kids’ energy, keep them alert and prevent overeating at meals.
+Amid the daily planning for breakfast, lunch and dinner, the humble snack is often overlooked—but the snack deserves a place in your family’s healthy eating schedule!
+Thoughtfully timed healthy snacks can help sustain kids’ energy, keep them alert and prevent overeating at mealtimes.

 Quick, easy and perennially popular, low-fat string cheese is a snack time standby.
 Each piece packs about 6 grams of protein and 20% of the daily recommendation in calcium.
 Pair it with finger-friendly produce like apples or carrots for a balanced bite that will leave your kids full.